jhund/rails-recipes/pages/concerns.md

 It is a junk drawer of methods, both AR specific and domain specific.
 It has > 1,000 LOC.
 It is a nightmare to step into.
-In our example, there are 4 concerns represented in the User model:
+In our example, there are methods representing 4 concerns:

 1. Users receive emails.
 2. Users have permissions.
 3. Users have presenters for display.
 4. Users have profile settings.

-Each concern is represented with an icon.
+Each icon in the diagram represents a method from one of the concerns.

 ### B: Slim model with concerns mixed in

-We have removed everything that is domain logic into cohesive concerns.
+We have removed all domain specific methods into cohesive concerns.
 We include these concerns into the AR User model, so at runtime nothing really changes.
 The User model still has all the same methods.
 These are the concerns we extracted: